ndigvijay/Connectly/README.md

 Make sure you have the following installed:
 - Node.js 16+
 - npm or yarn
-- OutFlo backend server running on `http://localhost:6969`
+- Connectly backend server running on `http://localhost:6969`

 ### Installation